-Head of Policy Insights Department, SEAI
+Head of Policy Insights and Design, SEAI

 Jim is responsible for SEAI’s policy insights and design support, covering statistics, energy modelling and behavioural economics.
 He joined SEAI in 2007 and prior to that worked for the Government of South Australia.
 Jim holds a MSc. in Economic Policy Studies from Trinity College Dublin and a primary degree in Environmental Science from Flinders University (South Australia).

 Denis is an energy analyst with the statistics unit of SEAI since 2014 where he works on the development of the official national energy statistics and has been the lead author on a wide range of SEAI’s energy statistics reports.

 Director of Innovation UK and Ireland, SYSTRA Ltd.